arrow-kt/arrow/kategory-docs/docs/docs/optics/fold/README.md

 ## Fold

-`Fold` is an optic that allows to focus into structure and get multiple results.
+A `Fold` is an optic that can see into a structure and get 0 to N foci.
-It is a generalisation of something `Foldable`.
+It is a generalisation of an instance of [`Foldable`](/docs/typeclasses/foldable).

 Creating a `Fold` can be done by manually defining `foldMap`.